-Treble Cone is the closest ski area to Wanaka and the largest in the Southern lakes region.
-The mountain's diverse and challenging terrain, legendary powder days, uncrowded groomed runs and stunning views make it a must-do for snow riders around the world.
+Treble Cone is the closest ski area to Wanaka and the largest in New Zealand's Southern Lakes region.
+The mountain's diverse and challenging terrain, legendary powder days, uncrowded groomed runs and stunning views make it a must-do for snowboarders and skiers around the world.

 Treble Cone aims to deliver an unforgettable New Zealand alpine experience and genuine kiwi hospitality.
 Friendly, helpful and knowledgeable staff are a key component of our guest's experience.